 Stover’s words splash lines of pure art across the page, adding depth and richness to characters scene-by-scene, his descriptions rivaling the visual spectacle of its film counterpart.
 In these chapters, we get to feel, really feel, Anakin’s inner turmoil, think about his ever-darkening thoughts, and reach out to him as he desperately tries to cling to what he can’t control even as he attempts to quell the rage burning deep inside his heart.
 Moments of reflection, hesitation, and failing optimism with Obi-Wan are punctuated by dazzling action sequences, lightsabers blazing and clashing, an outward manifestation of the character’s internal struggles.

 In addition, Stover benefited from Lucas’s blessing to take minor liberties with the source material, resulting in slightly altered and expanded scenes.
 Anakin benefits the most here as Stover intensely humanizes him through a deeper exploration of his turbulent emotions so that his descent to the Dark Side proves all the more devastating.
 All in all, Revenge of the Sith isn’t just a phenomenal novelization; it’s everything a Star Wars book should be.
+In our opinion, this Star Wars novel is one of the best rated Star Wars books of all time.

 For more info about Revenge of the Sith, visit our Official Book Profile, where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.